 We all love our dogs and enjoy nothing more than spending time with them.
 However, separation anxiety in dogs is a common cause of worry for pet owners.

-Separation anxiety in dogs and puppy separation anxiety can be shown in a variety of ways.
+Separation anxiety in dogs can be shown in a variety of ways.
 This includes trembling, whining, destruction of property and sometimes aggression.
 Dogs will also hide in an enclosed safe place, such as under a bed or in a den.

-Stress can be caused by a number of factors, such as loud noises, separation anxiety in dogs, travel, being left home alone, vet visits, moving house and even the introduction of a new pet.
+Stress in dogs can be caused by a number of factors, such as loud noises, separation anxiety, travel, being left home alone, vet visits, moving house and even the introduction of a new pet.
 Dogs can experience separation anxiety when their owners go out to work, or simply leave them home alone for a few hours.

 Make sure that your dog has enough toys to play with, which would be a great distraction whilst you are out.
 Stuffed toys with treats are a good way to keep them busy and happy during the time you are away.
 You could also leave the TV or radio on for background noise.